Skip to main content

 What surprised me was how these little moments added up.
 Some days I actually learned more than I used to in my long, uninterrupted reading sessions.
 It's not always perfect, and some days I get nothing done, but I've learned to be okay with that.

 Time-blocking stopped working for me.
 I couldn't say "I'll read from 7-8pm" because that's when Flynn might need me.
-Instead, I started building what I call situational habits using a simple "when this, then that" approach.
+Instead, I started building situational habits using a simple "when this, then that" approach.

 When I wake up, I read for the first 15 minutes.
 When Flynn goes down for a nap, I open my book.
 When I take out the trash, I put in my earbuds.
-When Flynn's asleep for the night, that's when I work on side projects.
+When Flynn's asleep for the night, that's when I work on side projects like my AI trading engine or morning briefing system.

-It's not perfect—some days none of these happen.
+It's not perfect, and some days none of these happen.
 But having these flexible triggers means I don't have to think about when to do things.
 I just wait for the moment and act.

 This was the hardest lesson.
 I couldn't do everything I used to do.
 Something had to go.